Descriptivist theory of names

 In the philosophy of language, the descriptivist theory of proper names (also descriptivist theory of reference) is the view that the meaning or semantic content of a proper name is identical to the descriptions associated with it by speakers, while their referents are determined to be the objects that satisfy these descriptions.
-Bertrand Russell and Gottlob Frege have both been associated with the descriptivist theory, which is sometimes called the mediated reference theory or Frege–Russell view.
+Bertrand Russell and Gottlob Frege have both been associated with the descriptivist theory, which has been called the mediated reference theory or Frege–Russell view.

 In the 1970s, this theory came under attack from causal theorists such as Saul Kripke, Hilary Putnam and others.
 However, it has seen something of a revival in recent years, especially under the form of what are called two-dimensional semantic theories.
 This latter trend is exemplified by the theories of David Chalmers, among others.